 Ever wondered what runs behind “OK Google?”
 Well, that’s MediaPipe.
 If you have just started with MediaPipe and this is one of the first articles you are going through, congratulations, you found the right place.
-This article will cover the basics of MediaPipe, the difference between Solutions, and the Framework.
+This article will cover the basics of MediaPipe, the difference between Solutions, the Framework and some super interesting real-world Applications!

 What is MediaPipe?